UTMediaCAT/mediacat-domain-crawler/README.md

 This README pertains to the crawling aspect of the application.
 The crawl script(s) would be located in the folder `/newCrawler/ `

 At the end of the crawl, it can notify by email whether the crawl stopped or not.
-OThe email aspect must be set up first before the crawl. (or ignored if not desired)
+The email aspect must be set up first (see [here](#using-email) for more) before the crawl (or ignored if not desired).

 Input credentials in the crawl.js script under the transporter constant [here](https://github.com/UTMediaCAT/mediacat-domain-crawler/blob/497081ad10cddc03d618fd34d020552cff36973a/newCrawler/crawl.js#L137)